-Coordinate your care with a cultivated and worldly collection of physicians, specialists, acupuncturists, chiropractors, physical and sports medicine practitioners, shamans, nutritionists, astrologers, researchers, meditation teachers, and therapists.
+Integrative medicine aims to coordinate your care with a cultivated and worldly collection of physicians, specialists, acupuncturists, chiropractors, physical and sports medicine practitioners, shamans, nutritionists, astrologers, researchers, meditation teachers, therapists and more.

 We treat the whole person, offering diagnoses, treatment and prevention in these areas:

 FAQs - Naturopathic Medicine

 Naturopathic medicine is a branch of healthcare which includes both traditional healing methods and modern holistic methods which are based on sound scientific and empirical knowledge.
 It emphasizes the use of therapeutic and preventive techniques as a treatment program to promote self-healing and overall well-being.

 - Be Your primary care (hyperlink to primary care provider)